TFL history

 That left the door open for the unlikeliest of teams, Narcoossee in 1999.

 The no-luck Nose Apes had not made the Sweeney tournament for a record seven straight seasons.
-To extact their revenge, owner Wit Tuttell unleashed the greatest season in TFL history.
+To extract their revenge, owner Wit Tuttell unleashed the greatest season in TFL history.

 Narcoossee jumped out to a 10-2 record before finishing at 11-3, two games better than anyone else.
 The Grape Apes won the points-scoring race by a single point over Baltimore, which defeated its division rival in a week 13 matchup.

-And then Narcoossee cruised through the playoffs to clinch the TFL's first-ever triple crown season.
+And then Narcoossee cruised through the playoffs to clinch the TFL's first-ever Triple Crown.

 There was one other notable accomplishment after the league's convention in Las Vegas.
-Ken Sain's Dugway franchise opened the year with a 4-0 mark, but then lost nine straight games (a record), including one week where the Tubes scored the second-most points of the week.
+Ken Sain's Dugway franchise opened the year with a 4-0 mark, but then lost nine straight games (a record).
+The hard-luck Tubes had the second highest-scoring team during one of those weeks, but still came away with a loss.

 The most heart-breaking loss came to East Hartford.
-Dugway held a 19-point lead, but the Vikings defense forgot how to tackle, allowing Emmitt Smith to make up the difference on just two runs in the first half of a Monday Night game.
-After handing Sain a defeat, Smith left the game with an injury.
+Dugway held a 19-point lead, but the Vikings defense forgot how to tackle, allowing Emmitt Smith to overcome the difference on just two first-half runs in the Monday Night game.
+Immediately after handing Sain a defeat, Smith left the game with an injury.

 Others had impressive years.
 The 10-4 Denver Pyles.
 The Dutch Harbor Dawgs of Daunte Culpepper, et al. The Willow Weasels of Jeff Garcia and Terrell Owens, clobbered the Barons in both their regular-season meetings, but did not make the playoffs.
 The Weasels did, however, cross a barrier in the Pee Wee tournament by becoming the first team in TFL history to score 100 points (111) in a game, only to not win the Pee Wee Bowl.